simonmichael/hledger_site/src/start-a-journal.md

 ```
 hledger add
 ```
-and adding a transaction.
+and adding a transaction (see the next page for an example).
 This will create the file if needed.
-We'll show this on the next page.

 <!-- <br> -->